driver0x/fuzz-pedal/README.md

 Automate generated accounts to follow profiles, like posts, and other tasks.

 Solves mandatory 2FA verification as of Apr 9 2025.

+## Track downloader
+Downloads any song on BandLab (M4A) by reading network requests.